BAHAMLAOUHI/NLP/Sentiment Analysis/README.md

 we will explore the steps of Sentiment analysis (sentence level) which is a typical supervised learning task where given a text string, it categorizes the text string into predefined categories.
- Given a course review, your task is to predict the sentiment (or opinion) about the considered course.

 # To solve this problem: